appium/appium-xcuitest-driver/docs/execute-methods.md

 #### Returned Result

 An object with three properties used to properly shift Safari web element coordinates into native context:
-- `offsetX`: Webview X offset in real coorrdinates
+- `offsetX`: Webview X offset in real coordinates
-- `offsetY`: Webview Y offset in real coorrdinates
+- `offsetY`: Webview Y offset in real coordinates
 - `pixelRatio`: Webview pixel ratio

 The following formulas are used for coordinates translation: